Jennifer Valentyne

 Jennifer Elizabeth Valentyne (née Peck, born May 31, 1967) is a Canadian television personality.
 Her longest running role was on Breakfast Television in Toronto for 23 years where she went from being a weather specialist to hosting the "Live Eye" and being the stand in co-host.
-From 2016 to 2020, she had various positions on Corus Entertainment properties, first as the host of The Bachelor & The Bachelorette Canada After Show on W Network (2016-2017), as co-host on Derringer in the Morning on Q107 in Toronto (2017-2019), and co-host of the Toronto edition of Global News Morning (2019-2020).
+From 2016 to 2020, she had various positions on Corus Entertainment properties, first as the host of The Bachelor Canada and The Bachelorette Canada After Show on W Network (2016-2017), as co-host on Derringer in the Morning on Q107 in Toronto (2017-2019), and co-host of the Toronto edition of Global News Morning (2019-2020).

 Education and career

 Valentyne graduated from David and Mary Thomson Collegiate Institute and earned a Radio and Television Broadcasting Diploma from Toronto's Centennial College.
 She began work at City Toronto in 1987, as an intern and then a graphics operator with MuchMusic.
 In the early 1990s she appeared as "The Prize Queen" on Speakers Corner and hosted 30-second spots called "MuchHappenings".
 In 1992 she became a regular as the "Singing Weathergirl" on Breakfast Television, where she worked doing "Live Eye" segments and as a fill-in co-host until her position was eliminated in April 2016.

 She is a former Toronto Argonauts cheerleader and has posed as the Toronto Suns Sunshine Girl.
 She is also a singer-songwriter.
 She sings jazz standards and originals; she sings on BT Holiday Favourites, a CD released by City Toronto in 2007.

-Valentyne moved to Corus Entertainment where she became the host of The Bachelorette Canada & The Bachelor Canada After Show on W Network in 2016 and 2017.
+Valentyne moved to Corus Entertainment where she became the host of The Bachelorette Canada and The Bachelor Canada After Show on W Network in 2016 and 2017.
 From February 2017 until February 2019, she was co-host on Derringer in the Morning on Corus-owned Q107.

 In March 2019, Valentyne moved to Corus-owned Global News Toronto as a morning co-anchor.
 Valentyne was laid off by Corus in August 2020.

 In May 2022, Valentyne announced, through a video posted to social media, that she had filed a complaint with the Canadian Human Rights Commission (CHRC) alleging gender discrimination by a previous employer.
 Corus subsequently acknowledged that it was party to a process involving Valentyne and the CHRC, and announced that it had put Derringer in the Morning on hiatus pending the results of an external investigation.

+Digital media

+In 2017, Valentyne and her daughter Georgia launched Mother Daughter Date, a lifestyle project documenting their activities together through social media.
+They subsequently co-hosted a podcast of the same name.
+Valentyne has also produced lifestyle content focused on cooking, entertaining, fashion and home projects.